 - A. clearing or removal of woody vegetation necessary to site a new system and any associated fill extensions, may not extend closer than 75 feet, horizontal distance, from the normal high-water line of a water body or the upland edge of a wetland; - B. a holding tank is not allowed for a first-time residential use in the shoreland zone; and - C. any new system, excluding fill extensions, may not be constructed less than 100 feet, horizontal distance, from the normal high-water line of a perennial water body.
 The minimum setback distance for a new subsurface disposal system may not be reduced by variance.

-SECTION 11.40 ACESSORY DWELLING UNIT [added March 23, 2022 and amended September 27, and December 6, 2023]
+SECTION 11.40 ACESSORY DWELLING UNIT [added March 23, 2022]

 In addition to all other requirements of the Code, accessory dwelling units are subject to the following standards:

 A. General Requirements for Accessory Dwelling Units